johntmunger/vuejs3-fullstack-2025/README.md

 # Vuejs 3 Masterclass 2025

-This template should help get you started developing with Vue 3 in Vite.

-## Important - for using Shadcn components and current Tailwind release
+- Single-page application with Shadcn components and Tailwind CSS.

 For the current setup, use `^0.11.4` for adding components.
 For example do you not use `shadcn-vue@latest` use instead
 ```sh
 npx shadcn-vue@^0.11.4 add input